pranayKD/GAN_pytorch/README.md

 ## Network Details

 GAN - Generative adversarial networks are implicit density type of generative models.
-The focus here is not to learn the data distribution, but to sample from the data distribution directly.
+The focus here is not to explicitly model the data distribution, but to sample from the data distribution directly.

 Few examples of explicit density models are [MADE](https://github.com/pranayKD/MADE_pytorch) and [pixelCNN](https://github.com/pranayKD/basic_pixel_cnn_pytorch)